Nohoval

 It is approximately 26 km south of the city of Cork, approximately 16 km south of Carrigaline and 10 km east of Kinsale.
+The village is in a townland and civil parish of the same name.

 Local features

 Nohoval's name originally came from the shortening of the Irish language name of "Nuachong-Bhail" or "Nuhongval", which meant "new habitation" when translated.
-The village is home to Nohoval Cove, a small cove on the west of Ireland coastline near the Wild Atlantic Way.
+Ordnance Survey Ireland and other mapping publishers seem to consistently list the village on their maps as Nohaval.
+The village is home to Nohoval Cove, a small cove on the south of Ireland coastline near the Wild Atlantic Way.
 The area surrounding it is full of abandoned old lime kilns.
-The village had a local shop, which closed in 2018, and a local pub.
-The pub was closed, however it later went to auction in 2019, with the sale including the pub's licence to sell alcohol for €225,000.

 In 1840, a three-storey mill was erected as part of a suspected Irish Famine relief project.
 It was built overlooking Man of War Cove (also called Smuggler's Cove), where numerous shipwrecks occurred.
 It had fallen into ruin until 1994 when it was restored and converted into a private dwelling.

+The village had a local shop, which closed in 2018, and a local pub.
+The pub was closed, however, it later went to auction in 2019, with the sale including the pub's licence to sell alcohol for €225,000.